 Hello, my name’s Alissa and I’m a librarian, residing at the intersection of metadata and technology.
-I spend most of my time cataloguing, usually for money but sometimes for fun.
-My professional interests include critical and radical cataloguing, post-MARC bibliographic formats, library user experience, Indigenous theories of knowledge in the GLAM sector and the place of libraries in the Anthropocene.
+Currently I work as a web archivist, saving the Australian internet from itself and organising archived web resources for improved discovery and accessibility.
+My professional interests include critical and radical cataloguing, post-MARC bibliographic formats, Indigenous theories of knowledge in the GLAM sector and the environmental impact of library work.

 You may have seen/heard me:

 - on episode 18 of the Turbitt & Duck library podcast, where I spend an hour talking about cataloguing, zines and critical librarianship